PB369/Shortcut-for-Projects/README.md

-# ⭐ List of all my personal Projects on GitHub! ⭐
+# ⭐ List of all my personal projects on GitHub! ⭐

 This is a repository that serves as an easy-access channel to all the repositories and deploys (when available) of my projects that I have developed.
 This way I can make your life more simple! 🎯